fotolist/MtLogger/README.md

 # MtLogger
-A C++17 lightweight logger system which can be used in Windows and Linux.
+A C++17 lightweight logger design which can be used in Windows and Linux.